Three RHEL 8 or 9 VMs

 sudo salt-pip install SSEAPE-*-py3-none-any.whl

-With internet: sudo salt-pip install PyJWT pika pyspnego smbprotocol pypsexec pulls the same wheels from PyPI.
+With internet: sudo salt-pip install PyJWT pika pyspnego smbprotocol pypsexec pulls the same wheels from PyPI directly, no staging needed.
 The SSEAPE plugin still has to come from the bundle (it's not on PyPI).

 Data layer first, then masters.
 The order matters and there's a one-line toggle in the middle.
 From master 1.